 1) Anthropology Museum

 The museum is located in the beautiful Spanish colonial building, Palacio Canton.
 It is dedicated to the history and artifacts of the Mayan people.
-As I mentioned earlier, the people of Mayan descent are very proud of their specific heritage, so definitely don’t get it twisted and think of them as being the same as all other Mexicans or worse, Spanish.
+As I mentioned earlier, the people of Mayan descent are very proud of their specific heritage, and this is the best place to come and learn about just how special that heritage is.

 24 Hour Tip